gbdubs/grady.dev/hugoprojects/content/project/sunrise.md

 ## The End Result

-I like it.
+I like it so much it's [my new homepage](/).
 I like watching it.
 It feels thoughtful - not overdone, not sloppy.

-I have a list of things I'd like to try to get working in the future, including a true radial gradient (in particular to capture the 3-5 second range of the <a href="/img/sunrise-video.mp4" target="_blank">original video</a>), getting the same view later in the year
+I have a list of things I'd like to try to get working in the future, including a true radial gradient (in particular to capture the 3-5 second range of the original video [here](/img/sunrise-movie.mp4)), getting the same view later in the year
 (when the sun will rise in the gap in the mountains instead of over them), and trying a different angle/vantage to capture the impact of alpenglow on the atmosphere.